Have you ever reached the point when you started questioning why you’re doing something? I have, but never before with my website.

 favorites.
 At that page, I basically had a lot of

 reposts: images and galleries, with complete content, but with big fat URLs over them, linking to the original content.

-By using a silo you usually give permission to the silo to use your work and there.
+By using a silo you usually give permission to the silo to use your work wherever they want it.
 Due to the effects of

 likes (see later) you do, in fact, boost the visibility of the artist.
 Note that usually these permissions are much broader, than you imagine: a lawyer reworded the policy of Instagram to let everyone understand, that by using the service, you allow them to do more or less anything the want to with your work14.